MarcoIeni/release-plz/website/docs/github/output.md

     It is the default branch of the repository.
 E.g. `main`.
   - `html_url`: The URL of the PR.
   - `number`: The number of the PR.
+- `prs_created`: Whether release-plz created any release PR. *Boolean.*

+When the action runs with `command: release`, it outputs the following properties:
 - `releases`: The JSON output of the `release` command.
   It's an array of JSON objects with the following properties:
   - `package_name`: The name of the package that was released.